henryj/Voice-Encounter-Mods/README.md

+Note: VEM has officially retired.
+However:

-Voicepack for DBM Available now
+Voicepacks for original DBM are Available now
 =================

 <p>DBM supports voicepack as we used to do now.
 So we've migrated our previous voicepacks to the DBM format and you may find them on Curse:</p>